maxmarcon/live_select/styling.md

 >
 > You can remove classes included with the style's defaults by using the *!class_name* notation
 > in an *{element}_extra_class* option.
 For example, if a default style is `rounded-lg px-4`,
-> using an extra class option of `!rounded-lg text-black` will result in the following final class:
+> using an extra class option of `!rounded-lg text-black` will result in the following final class
+> being applied to the element:
 >
 >  `px-4 text-black`